 Make a Few Copies

 Take a look at Jim Carrey.
-He wrote himself a $10,000 dollar check that he cashed less than 2 years later.
+He wrote himself a $10,000 dollar check that he cashed in a few short years.

 It’s not enough to simply visualize what you want.
 You have to really believe it in your heart that it’s already yours; it’s coming to you.
 It’s just a matter of time.
 It’s easy to fall into the trap of this isn’t working.
 That’s when it’s time to double down.
 If he can do it, you can too!

 A thought becomes an action.
 If you are constantly reminded and thinking about what you want in your life then your actions will start reflecting this.
 You’ll start taking action to help get you closer to that goal.